Nakhon Thai district

-Nakhon Thai (นครไทย, /th/) is a district (amphoe) in the eastern part of Phitsanulok province, central Thailand.
+Nakhon Thai (นครไทย, /th/) is a district (amphoe) in the eastern part of Phitsanulok province, lower northern region of Thailand.
+Its old town, ringed by three earthen walls, is dated by one account to 1188.

 Geography

 Neighboring districts are (from the southwest clockwise), Wang Thong and Chat Trakan of Phitsanulok Province; Na Haeo and Dan Sai of Loei province; and Khao Kho of Phetchabun province.

 Phu Hin Rong Kla National Park is in Nakhon Thai District.

 Nakhon Thai lies within the Nan Basin, which is part of the Chao Phraya Watershed.
 The Khwae Noi River flows through the district, as well as the lesser Fia (Thai: ลำน้ำเฟี้ย) and Kaem (Thai: ลำน้ำแขม) Rivers.

+History

+The earliest date given for Nakhon Thai, 1188, comes from Simon de La Loubère, who recorded from informants at Ayutthaya that the ancestors of King Uthong had lived there from that year.
+The Luang Prasert chronicle records the founding of Nakhon Thai in 1477, although it has families fleeing Nakhon Thai for Nan in 1462.

+The old town has three earthen walls with moats between them, and traces of settlement lie on the nearby hills and in caves.
+Lopburi-style Buddha images found there include unfinished pieces, which Sujit Wongthes takes as evidence that they were made in the town.

 Administration

-Provincial administration
+Provincial government

-Nakhon Thai is divided into 11 sub-districts (tambons), which are further subdivided into 145 administrative villages (mubans).
+The district is divided into 11 subdistricts (tambons), which are further subdivided into 145 villages (mubans), as of 2025: 84,491 people of 34,247 families.